+- Chairman;

-- Chairman:
+- President;

-- President:
+- Vice-President;

 - Chief Executive Officer;

-- Chief Financial Officer:
+- Chief Financial Officer;

 - State governor;

 - General external auditor; and

 - Business owner/entrepreneur.

 If a vacancy on our Board arises, then our Nominating/Governance Committee is instructed by its charter to consider candidates from various disciplines and diverse backgrounds that optimally enhance the current mix of talent and experience on the Board.
 While industry-specific expertise is an essential component of our Board's oversight of the Partnership, we consider all aspects of a candidate's qualifications and skills in the context of the Partnership's needs, with a view to creating a Board with a diversity of experience and perspectives; including diversity with respect to race, gender, age, background and areas of expertise.
 We also benefit from the viewpoints of supervisors with expertise outside of our industry and our Nominating/Governance Committee includes, and has any search firm that it may engage include, women and minority candidates in the pool from which the Nominating/Governance Committee selects supervisor candidates.
+Our current slate of eight independent Supervisors has 37.5% of Supervisors that identify as diverse in gender, race or ethnicity.